 A 'Testimonial' by friends, among them Mr Glynn, in the Irish Times of 29 June 1893 inviting subscriptions reveals the true reason for this journey.
 Due to the decline of the Irish hat manufacturing industry he felt forced to emigrate to America and accept a position in his trade there that required "leaving Ireland almost immediately".
 Various references to his singing in the Irish Village in Chicago in August and September show that he indeed managed to do so.

 But, as the English Census for 1901 shows, the M‘Carthys returned to Europe after little more than two years.
 In 1901 the family lives at 2 Edward Street, Denton, Lancashire, a centre of the English hat manufacturing industry.
 In 1911 the family of eight children resided at Hooley Hill, Lancashire.
 M‘Carthy died on 6 March 1926 at 44 Kenyon Street at Ashton-under-Lyne at the age of 85.
 There is no evidence as yet that he pursued his singing career after 1893.

 Among the songs and arias he sang in public relevant to Ulysses were Gounod’s ‘Ave Maria’, ‘M’appari’ from Flotow’s Martha, ‘Love and War’ and, perhaps too predictably, as one commentator insinuates, the song Molly remembers him for:

 The author is grateful to Gay Oliver of Tameside History Forum, who helped to find living relatives of Bartle M‘Carthy.

-The photographer, Sargeant Searle (1854-1910), is not recorded in Market Place, Hyde before 1901, but Bartle M'Carthy does not look like a man of fifty here.
+The photographer, Sargeant Searle (1854-1910), is not recorded in Market Place, Hyde before 1901, but Bartle M'Carthy does not look like a man of sixty here.
 Cartes-de-visite photocards were sometimes made from older photos.
 The original photograph may have been taken for his engagements in America, if not earlier.